juaml/junifer/docs/extending/marker.rst

 state its *dependencies* and register it using the ``@register_marker`` decorator.

-The *dependencies* are the core packages that are required to compute the Marker.
+The :ref:`dependencies <specifying_dependencies>` are the core packages that are required to compute the Marker.
 This will be later used to keep track of the versions of the packages used to compute the Marker.
 To inform ``junifer`` about the dependencies of a Marker, we need to define a ``_DEPENDENCIES`` attribute in the class.
 This attribute must be a set, with the names of the packages as strings.
 For example, the ``ParcelMean`` marker has the following dependencies:

 .. code-block:: python